 Fund size R222.4bn

 Number of units 592 970 114

 Price (net asset value per unit) R176.42

-Class A
+Class А

-- 1. The market value-weighted average return of funds in the South African - Multi Asset - High Equity category (excluding Allan Gray funds).
+- The market value-weighted average return of funds in the South African - Multi Asset - High Equity category (excluding Allan Gray funds).
 Source: Morningstar, performance as calculated by Allan Gray as at 30 June 2025.
 From inception to 31 January 2013 the benchmark was the market value-weighted average return of the funds in both the Domestic Asset Allocation Medium Equity and Domestic Asset Allocation Variable Equity sectors of the previous ASISA Fund Classification Standard, excluding the Allan Gray Balanced Fund.
 Source: Morningstar. - CPI inflation has been calculated based on the most recent rebased values from Stats SA, reflecting the data as at 31 May 2025 (source: IRESS). - Maximum percentage decline over any period.
 The maximum drawdown occurred from 20 January 2020 to 23 March 2020 and maximum benchmark drawdown occurred from 20 January 2020 to 23 March 2020.
 Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
-The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
-The standard deviation of the Fund's monthly return.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception. - The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 30 April 2006 and the benchmark's occurred during the 12 months ended 30 April 2006.
-The Fund's lowest annual return occurred during the 12 months ended 31 March 2020 and the benchmark's occurred during the 12 months ended 28 February 2009.
+The Fund's lowest annual return occurred during the 12 months ended 30 April 2006.
+The Fund's lowest annual return occurred during the 12 months ended 30 April 2006.
+The Fund's lowest annual return occurred during the 12 months ended 30 April 2006.
+The Fund's lowest annual return occurred during the 12 months ended 30 April 2006.
+The Fund's lowest annual return occurred during the 12 months ended 28 February 2009.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.